RomuloLim/auto-pr-action/README.md

  height="400" />

  ## Can you test?
-Rou can access the repository with the action running and perform a fork [here](https://github.com/RomuloLim/github-actions-test).
+You can access the repository with the action running and perform a fork [here](https://github.com/RomuloLim/github-actions-test).

  ## Notes
  - I'm learning english, but if you found an error in this readme, please contact me 😅